Boosting Edge Detection with Pixel-wise Feature Selection: The Extractor-Selector Paradigm: Previous Works

 \subsection{Encoder-Decoder Framework in Transformers}

-The encoder-decoder framework, initially developed for natural language processing\cite{VS2017Attention}, has proven effective in image processing tasks as well\cite{D2020An}.
-Models based on this framework are able to capture long-range dependencies without requiring very deep architectures, in contrast to convolutional neural networks (CNNs).
-The effectiveness of transformer-based models has been demonstrated in various image tasks, including object detection\cite{CM2020End}, semantic segmentation\cite{ZL2021Rethinking}, and super-resolution\cite{ZZ2025HiT}.
-Recently, transformer-based models have also been applied to edge detection tasks\cite{PH2022Edter}, further expanding their utility in image processing.
+Originally developed for natural language processing\cite{VS2017Attention}, the encoder-decoder framework has proven effective for image processing tasks as well\cite{D2020An}.
+This structure captures long-range dependencies without necessitating excessively deep architectures, in contrast to traditional CNNs.
+Transformer-based models leveraging this framework have shown success in tasks such as object detection\cite{CM2020End}, semantic segmentation\cite{ZL2021Rethinking}, and image super-resolution\cite{ZZ2025HiT}.
+Recently, transformers have also been applied to contour detection\cite{PH2022Edter}, expanding their utility within the ED domain.